decred/dcrdex/docs/wiki/Managing-your-DCRDEX-Accounts.md

 reality of unreliable consumer networks and other such technical issues.

 Your reputation score increases by successfully completing trades.
-Misbehaviour and failure to act on a trade will penalize your score depending on the type of match failure:
+Misbehavior and failure to act on a trade will penalize your score depending on the type of match failure:

 | Action             | Score Penalty | Notes                                                 |
 |--------------------|---------------|-------------------------------------------------------|